-If you are a candidate who has an upcoming interview on HackerRank, this article explains how you can log in to the interview and walks you through HackerRank Interview's coding interface.
+Suppose you are a Candidate who has an upcoming interview on HackerRank Interview.
+In that case, this article explains how you can log in to the Interview and walks you through HackerRank Interview's coding interface.
 Additionally, you can refer to the Interview preparation checklist for Candidates for more information.

 - In the Join As Candidate section of the login page, specify your name and click Join.

-- Once you click on join, you will be moved to HackerRank's Lobby where you will wait until the interviewer admits you into the interview.
+- After clicking on Join, you will be moved to HackerRank's Lobby, where you will wait until the interviewer Admit's you into the Interview.

 - Once the interviewer admits, you can see the Interviews screen as shown below.

-Tip: Click on the gear icon on the top right corner of the screen and select Take a quick tour to get automatic guidance of the HackerRank Interview interface.
+Tip: Click the gear icon (located in the upper right of the screenshot above) and select Take a quick tour to get automatic guidance of the HackerRank Interview interface.

 HackerRank Interview Interface

-The interface has a built-in code editor which supports a variety of programming languages.
+The interface has a built-in code editor that supports various programming languages.
 The live video-chat option allows you to engage and interact with your interviewers using chat, video, and call options.

-Note: The video-chat capability is supported only when you are using Firefox, Google Chrome, and Microsoft Edge browsers.
+Note: The chat window and audio and video calls are supported by Firefox, Google Chrome, Safari, and Microsoft Edge browsers.

-Your interviewer posts different questions to you during the interview and each question is displayed in a separate question tab.
-When you are at a particular question, click the Task Description pane on the left to view the complete problem statement.
+Your interviewer posts different questions to you during the Interview, and each question is displayed in a separate Question tab.
+(Upper left of the screenshot below) When you are viewing a particular Question tab, click the Task Description pane on the left to view the complete problem statement.
 You must read and comprehend the problem statement carefully before answering the question.

-The Languages option lists the programming languages.
-Typically, based on the specific skills the company wants to assess in a candidate, the interviewer determines the languages which you will be using.
-You must choose that language from the available programming languages to code your solution.
-The interview's code editor automatically switches and adapts itself to the chosen language.
+The Languages option lists the programming languages permitted by your test setter to answer a particular question.
+Typically, based on the specific skills the company wants to assess in a Candidate.
+The test setter determines the languages which will be available for coding.
+You must choose from the available programming languages to code your solution, and Interview's code editor automatically switches and adapts itself to the chosen language.